 Daniel Mcclendon at Lift Studios was a pleasure to talk to.
 The space was beautiful and completely full of his paintings, both complete and in progress.

 Pictured below is the entrance to artist Julie Armbruster‘s work space.
-She was also kind enough to chit chat with me.
+She was also kind enough to chat with me.

 I really dug the airy feeling of Melanie Norris‘ section of the building.

-Phil Mechanics Studios was pretty much deserted when I visited but I was still able to wander around the building’s floors and cement stairwells.
+Phil Mechanics Studios was pretty much deserted when I visited, but I was still able to wander around the building’s floors and cement stairwells.

 I traipsed through a few open studios on Clingman street, shown below…

 Not much further down the street I met artist Richard Christian Nelson.
-Again I was amazed at the willingness of the people I met to put aside their work for the moment in order to chat with me.
+Again I was amazed at the willingness of the people I met to put aside their work for the moment in order to talk with me.
 He was especially enjoyable to talk to considering his work was closer to what I’m hoping to learn while studying with Angela in Marshall NC.
 He also teaches workshops in Asheville, emphasizing anatomy and observational skills.

 Downtown Co-Ops and Galleries

 Downtown I enjoyed how clustered the local galleries were together and near the Asheville Art Museum.
 They all shared space and together most likely pull crowds from place to place…which is how it should be!
-I was also impressed with how pulled together the co-op galleries were.
+I was impressed with how pulled together the co-op galleries were.
 None felt like a flea market.
 The work was diverse, hung well on clean modular white walls.
-They felt inviting and also professional without being sterile.
+They felt inviting and professional without being sterile.

 Blue Spiral Gallery was beautiful inside.
 It was a three floor gallery full of contemporary work and what appeared to be a traveling collection.
 The lady at the front desk informed me the gallery was designed with the help of a local architect.
 My favorite pieces seen there were the lil’ organic sculptures created by Amy Gross and paintings by Charles Ladson.